locationtech/spatial4j/README.md

 * Read and write Shapes as [GeoJSON](http://geojson.org/geojson-spec.html#geometry-objects).
 * Read and write Shapes as [Polyshape](FORMATS.md#polyshape).
 * 3 great-circle distance calculators: Law of Cosines, Haversine, Vincenty
-* The code is well tested; it's monitored via [Travis-CI](https://travis-ci.org/locationtech/spatial4j) continuous integration and we use [Codecov](https://codecov.io/github/locationtech/spatial4j/) for code coverage.
-* Spatial4j has no dependencies on other libraries except for JTS, which is only triggered if you use Polygons, or obviously if you use any of the classes prefixed with "Jts".

 For more information on the formats supported, see [FORMATS.md](FORMATS.md).

+## Dependencies

+Spatial4j runs on Java -- version 1.7 or better.
+Otherwise, all dependencies listed in the maven [pom.xml](pom.xml) are either marked optional or for testing.
+The optional dependencies are:
+* [JTS](https://sourceforge.net/projects/jts-topo-suite/):  You need JTS if you use polygons, or obviously if you use any of the classes prefixed with "Jts".
+* [Noggit](https://github.com/yonik/noggit): The Noggit JSON parsing library is only needed for GeoJSON parsing (not required for writing).

 ## Why not use JTS?
 Why should you use Spatial4j?